gu-fan/riv.vim/doc/riv.rst

            See Sphinx_Role_Doc_.

            It will be not changed to link with Riv.
-           You'd better use it with Sphinx_'s tool set.
+           You'd better use it with Sphinx's tool set.

   + You can switch style with '`g:riv_file_link_style`_'